LebonNic/Overlap2dDataStructure/README.md

 	"project.dt"
 	));
 ```
-Of course, the path in the example needs to be changed to match your needs.
+Of course, the path given in the example needs to be changed to match your needs.

 ## Load an Overlap2d scene
 If you want to load a ***Scene*** data structure from a Json string exported by the Overlap2d editor, use this: